Writing a Philosophy Paper

-Author's name and initials, title of article in quotation marks, name of journal (underlined), volume number, date, page numbers.
+Author’s name and initials, title of article in quotation marks, name of journal (in italics), volume number, date, page numbers.
 Example:

-Author's name and initials, title of paper in quotation marks, editor's name and initials, name of book (underlined), name of publisher, place of publication, date of publication, page numbers.
+Author’s name and initials, title of paper in quotation marks, editor’s name and initials, name of book (in italics), name of publisher, place of publication, date of publication, page numbers.
 Example:

 Haack, S., “The First Rule of Reason,” in J. Brunning and P. Forster, eds., The Rule of Reason.
 The Philosophy of Charles Sanders Peirce, University of Toronto Press, Toronto, 1997, 241-261.

 Marquis, D., “Why Abortion is Immoral,” Journal of Philosophy 86, 1989, 183-202; reprinted in J. Rachels and S. Rachels, eds., The Right Thing to Do, 4th ed., McGraw-Hill, Boston, 2007, pp.89-96.

 **Notice that an entry for a reprinted article (like the Marquis example) contains the publication information for the reprint and the original publication.